OHIP coverage Changes made as of September 1, 2023

 There are changes to OHIP coverage

-On September 1st, 2023, OHIP has changed the criteria for OHIP coverage for some individuals.
+As of September 1st, 2023, OHIP has changed the criteria for OHIP coverage for some individuals.

 See below for the main changes most notably the list of eligible medical conditions that are covered by OHIP and terms of coverage for full examinations and follow up examinations.